drBenway/pixi-vn-wiki/start/storage.md

 **What is the game storage?** The game storage is a place where you can save variables that you want to keep between game sessions.

-It is essential to understand that if the variables are not saved in the game memory, when [loading a save](/start/save#load) or when [going back](/start/labels-flow.md#go-back), they will not be handled.
+It is essential to understand that if variables are not saved in the game memory, the engine will not be able to handle them, when you [load a save](/start/save#load) or when you [go back](/start/labels-flow.md#go-back).

 Furthermore, only primary type variables can be saved in the game storage.
 The primary types are `string`, `number`, `boolean`, `object`, `array`...  and not `function`, `class`...
 If you want to save flags (boolean) it is recommended to use the [flags functionality](/start/flags), a very high-performance flag management system.